Museum of Comparative Zoology: Departments

 The museum has nine departments with research collections: Entomology, Herpetology, Ichthyology, Invertebrate Paleontology, Invertebrate Zoology, Mammalogy, Malacology, Ornithology, and Vertebrate Paleontology.
 The Ernst Mayr Library and its archives form the tenth department of the museum.
 The library is a founding member of the Biodiversity Heritage Library.

 Publications

 The museum publishes two journals: the Bulletin of the Museum of Comparative Zoology at Harvard College, first published in 1869, and Breviora, first published in 1956.

 Displays

-In contrast to numerous more modern museums, the Harvard Museum of Natural History has many hundreds of stuffed animals on display, from the MCZ collections.
+In contrast to numerous more modern museums, the Harvard Museum of Natural History has many hundreds of taxidermy animals on display, from the MCZ collections.
 Notable exhibits include whale skeletons, the largest turtle shell ever found (8 ft long), "the Harvard mastodon", a 42 ft long Kronosaurus skeleton, the skeleton of a dodo, and a coelacanth preserved in fluid.
 The two-story Great Mammal Hall was renovated in 2009 in celebration of the 150th anniversary of founding of the museum.

-Changing exhibitions in the Harvard Museum of Natural History have included "Evolution" (2008); "The Language of Color" (2008 to 2013); "Arthropods: Creatures that Rule" (2006); "New England Forests" (2011); and "Mollusks: Shelled Masters of the Marine Realm" (2012).
+Changing exhibitions at the museum have included "Evolution" (2008); "The Language of Color" (2008 to 2013); "Arthropods: Creatures that Rule" (2006); "New England Forests" (2011); and "Mollusks: Shelled Masters of the Marine Realm" (2012).